Constitution of Solomon Islands

-The Constitution of the Solomon Islands is the supreme law of the Solomon Islands.
+The Constitution of Solomon Islands is the supreme law of Solomon Islands.
 It was approved on 31 May 1978 and entered into force on 7 July 1978 at the point of independence from the United Kingdom.
-It has been amended on a number of occasions and lacks any entrenched provisions, allowing it to be amended by the National Parliament.
+It has been amended on a number of occasions; most sections can be amended by two-thirds majority of the National Parliament, but some provisions are entrenched and require three-quarters to amend.

 Drafting and adoption

 The original draft constitution passed by the Legislative Assembly in March 1977 provided for Solomon Islands become a republic one year after independence, unless a two-thirds majority in the national parliament voted to retain the monarchy.
 Following the transitional period, the governor-general at the time would then become the inaugural president of the new republic.
 British officials opposed this formula on the grounds that it was too complicated and that Solomon Islands should make a final choice as to become a monarchy or republic upon independence.
 Negotiations in London in September 1977 between Solomons leaders and the British government eventually produced a final draft constitution which omitted references to a republic.